Business & Marketing

 A. Mask required for all clients and stylist

-B. Mask optional for immunized clients, stylist mask required
+B. Mask optional for vaccinated clients, stylist mask required

-C. Mask optional for both immunized clients and stylist
+C. Mask optional for both vaccinated clients and stylist

 2. What would make you feel most comfortable at [insert salon name]:

 B. Mask required for stylist and non-vaccinated clients only